SeyyedKhandon/branch-db-state-switcher/README.md

 - [x] Backup database based on current branch name
 - [x] Restore database from backup based on current branch name
 - [x] List all available backups
+- [x] Check the version of the branch db switcher
 - [x] Delete specific backups
 - [x] Delete all backups
 - [x] Support for manual backup and restore operations